whelandm/CSU44099-FinalYearProject/README.md

 1. Download this repository.
 2. Extract its contents to the TF Pose Estimation directory.
 3. (Optional) Install [Anaconda](https://docs.anaconda.com/anaconda/install/).
-4. Download the training and testing video files from here and here.
+4. Download the training and testing video files from [here](https://drive.google.com/file/d/1j-DRWWu6NT5N_idQ-7UQxPjGsr5F_A8Z/view?usp=sharing).
 5. Extract the training and testing folders to the TF Pose Estimation directory.
 6. Run the test harness to see if all dependencies are installed.